 With interpersonal skills, you can create solid, long-lasting bonds with your employees.
 This allows you to be viewed positively as a leader while also boosting the employee’s trust in you.
 When your team trusts you, they are more focused and fulfill more of the tasks you delegate to them.

 Communication is an undoubtedly important skill to have if you want to be a supervisor.
-This is especially true if you want to be a leader in a call center.
-After all, the product call centers sell is communication.
+Communication is key to boosting productivity, motivating employees, and bolstering profits.
 Great communicators can speak clearly and accurately convey their ideas.

 They know how to delegate tasks and assign them to the proper employee.
 However, communication also includes active listening and engaging employees in their work.